Christopher Taylor (politician): Ann Arbor City Council

 In 2008, Taylor ran for Ann Arbor City Council as a Democrat on a platform that included restraining spending, balancing development with the city's character, investing in infrastructure, protecting the city's parks and recreation offerings, and supporting its neediest residents.
 In the election, he defeated fellow Democrat Stephen Kunselman by a two-to-one margin for a seat on the council.
 He would not be challenged in an election again until he ran for mayor in 2014.
 Taylor served a total of three terms on Ann Arbor City Council, where he represented the city's Third Ward.
 In 2010, he announced that he would seek re-election due in part to the effects of the Great Recession on the city.

 During his tenure, Taylor participated in the City Council's Budget Committee, City Administrator Search Committee, Council Rules Committee, Parks Advisory Commission, Senior Center and Mack Pool Task Force, and Taxicab Board.
 As a Council member, Taylor gained a reputation for supporting Ann Arbor's local crosswalk law, advocating for more commercial and residential recycling, maintaining zoning boundaries and downtown building height limits, opposing digital billboards, and subsidizing public art; in December 2013, he co-sponsored a proposal to contribute $10,000 to help fund the 2014 Ann Arbor Street Art Fair.

 Mayoral campaign

 Taylor officially announced his campaign for mayor on December 20, 2013, when he submitted the 250 signatures (50 each from Ann Arbor's five wards) required to run for the office.
 At the time, MLive reporter Ryan Stanton described him as one of then-mayor John Hieftje's "closest political allies"; for his part, Hieftje called Taylor "incredibly competent and highly qualified" and opined that he would "make a fine mayor".
 In August 2014, Taylor took 47.57% of the vote and the party nomination in the Democratic primary, edging fellow Council members Stephen Kunselman, Sabra Briere, and Sally Hart Petersen in a highly contested race.
 During his campaign, Taylor spent more money than any of his competitors: a total of $75,698.
+One thing Taylor has been vocal about during his campaign is campaign financing.
+This has caused controversy during mayor Taylor's four terms.
+Mayor Taylor signed an affidavit saying his campaign finances were in order.
+The county clerk saw that Taylor's campaign treasurer did not disclose his expenditure on multiple Facebook ads for his campaign.
+This caused questions on whether mayor Taylor would be disqualified from running in the 2022 election.
+Mayor Taylor also has been vocal on companies financing campaigns.
+In his statements about Blue Cross Blue Shield Insurance company he explains his disapproval of the company for financing politicians that believe in the Big lie conspiracy.